 Woodstock, Vermont is probably one of the most touristy towns in the state, but winter in Woodstock is slower than other times of the year and lodging prices are cheaper too!
 Here are a few tips for planning your winter getaway in Woodstock, Vermont.

-Plan everything in advance: If the pandemic taught me anything, it’s to plan ahead.
-Make reservations for restaurants and check the day’s calendar for activities at Billings Farm and VINS.
+Plan everything in advance: Make reservations for restaurants and check the day’s calendar for activities at Billings Farm and VINS.
 For the outdoor stuff, you can be a little more spontaneous.
 Hey, maybe that’s why I love getting outside!

 Pack your woolies: Merino wool clothing is so awesome for winter layering, and they will take you from the hiking trail to dinner without complaint!
 I love these leggings and tops from Woolx, which is a small clothing company based in upstate New York.

 Don’t forget a packable puffy: This puffy jacket from Stio is so warm and light, you barely know it’s there!

 Wear sturdy boots: Slushy snow will make walking in anything but boots a bit of a nightmare.
 Wear sturdy hiking boots, or better yet, insulated hiking boots for most of your Woodstock adventures.